 - You had a medical or surgical procedure.

 Conditions like AIDS, cerebral palsy, Alzheimer’s disease or dementia, kidney disease, liver disease, and many more fall under the pre-existing condition label.
 If you have some recurring or chronic health issues, check out Sunlife’s page on pre-existing conditions for a good partial list of conditions.

 There are a number of available options; simply get in touch with a private insurance company of your choosing and discuss the plan for you with one of their agents.

-Private Insurance Companies in Canada
+Private Insurance Companies

 Once you’re sure you need or want private insurance, it’s time to pick the ideal plan for you.

 You have two options for private insurance, local plans and international plans.